 Compulsive behaviors affect about 14% of Parkinson's patients tre"...

-Nausea and Vomiting
+Nausea And Vomiting

 Patients undergoing titration of APOKYN showed an increased incidence (from 4% pre-dose to 18% post-dose) of systolic orthostatic hypotension ( ≥ 20 mmHg decrease) when evaluated at various times after in-office dosing.
 A small number of patients developed severe systolic orthostatic hypotension ( ≥ 30 mmHg decrease and systolic BP ≤ 90 mmHg) after subcutaneous apomorphine injection.
-In clinical trials of apomorphine in patients with advanced Parkinson's disease, 59 of 550 patients (11%) had orthostatic hypotension, hypotension, and/or syncope.
-These events were considered serious in 4 patients ( < 1%) and resulted in withdrawal of apomorphine in 10 patients (2%).
+In clinical trials of APOKYN in patients with advanced Parkinson's disease, 59 of 550 patients (11%) had orthostatic hypotension, hypotension, and/or syncope.
+These events were considered serious in 4 patients ( < 1%) and resulted in withdrawal of APOKYN in 10 patients (2%).
 These events occurred both with initial dosing and during long-term treatment.
 Whether or not hypotension contributed to other significant adverse events seen (e.g., falls), is unknown.
 APOKYN causes dose-related decreases in systolic (SBP) and diastolic blood pressure (DBP) [see CLINICAL PHARMACOLOGY].

 In clinical trials, 30% of patients had events that could reasonably be considered falls and about 5% of patients had falls that were considered serious.

 Hallucinations / Psychotic-Like Behavior